Board Games for Senior Game Night

 The origins of Backgammon date back approximately 5,000 years, making it one of the oldest tabletop games still played.
 The game involves both strategy and luck, as the moving checkers and rolling of dice are both so important.

-This game is great for your problem-solving skills.
-While it’s less popular than chess, it is easier to learn as there are fewer rules.
+This easy-to-learn game improves problem-solving while providing an engaging way to spend time with others.
 This two-player game would be great to play with friends and family of all ages.

 Board games are right for seniors